 - Early 2000s.
 Interest in health literacy quickly grows, thanks in part to the 2004 publication of the Institute of Medicine’s report, Health Literacy: A Prescription to End Confusion.
 The American Medical Association (AMA) Foundation also championed health literacy, creating an educational toolkit with the powerful video, “You Can’t Tell by Looking.”
 Around this time, the pharmaceutical company Pfizer got involved.
 One of their efforts was hosting an annual conference.
 As I recall, they were the ones to combine the terms “health” and “literacy” into the name as we know it today.

 - Today.
 There are thousands of health literacy research articles, hundreds of health literacy programs, numerous health literacy coalitions, and too-many-to-count health literacy initiatives across the US and around the world.
-Major recent milestones include the formation of the International Health Literacy Association, and the start of new scholarly journal, Health Literacy Research and Practice.
+Major recent milestones include the formation of the International Health Literacy Association, and a new scholarly journal, Health Literacy Research and Practice.